codello/.github/README.md

 ## Versioning

-The contents of this repository provide defaults for other projects but are in many cases not explicitly referenced.
-This makes versioning contents basically impossible.

-In addition, it can be highly dependent on a project, what constitutes a breaking change.
-In order to avoid confusion, this repository does not provide version numbers.
-If you use the renovate config in this repository, you should consider every change a potentially breaking change.
+This repository is versioned via git tags that loosely follow [Semantic Versioning](https://semver.org/lang/de/).
+However, it can be highly dependent on a project, what constitutes a breaking change and what not.
+If you intend to use contents of this repository for your projects it is recommended that you pin the specific commit SHA instead of relying on versioned tags.
+If you rely on tags you may experience breaking changes, even in a patch release.
 Usually you are better off, maintaining your own fork of this repo.